Theater festival HOUSE NO. X

 Why this festival?
 And why in Kaunas?
 The idea of the festival was born from the public debate that has been going on in Kaunas for years: does Kaunas need a different theater and where is the suitable venue of such a theater?
 The festival aims to introduce „non-dramatic“, „off-stage“ theater and to give the audience an opportunity to get to know a theater that is still relatively new in the local context.
 The axis of the festival is the peculiarities of the site-specific and immersive theater production.
 The duo of the festival´s organizers is Renata Bartusevičiūtė and Paulina Nešukaitytė.

 HOUSE NO. 2

-The second theatre festival HOUSE No. 2 will take place from 15th June, 2019 to 10th July, 2019 and will invite to return to school.
-The main focus will be towards the collective creative theater directions.
-The organizer’s choice of this space was inspired by the theme of the second year of the festival: the human change from a child to an adult, the faint boundary that separates these two groups, and all the guardians of this transformation – school / education – as a process that begins, but never ends.
-Therefore, ranging from creative workshops to day camps, from performances to theatrical experiments – the whole emotional cocktail that accompanies each of us, not just in our teen years.
+Second theater festival HOUSE NO. 2 took place on July 29 – August 11, 2019.
+This time the festival invited the audience back to school.
+The main focus was on the collective creative theater.
+The organizer was inspired to choose this space because of the second festival’s theme: the transformation of a person from child to adult, the delicate boundary that separates these two groups, and the accompanying element of this transformation – school / education – as a process that begins but never ends.
+So from creative workshops to day camp, from performances to theatrical experiments, the spectators experienced the whole emotional cocktail that accompanies each of us, not only during our teenage.

-27th October.
-KALTŪNAS (directed by Saulė Norkutė).
-The performance for children audience „Kaltūnas“ – is a constantly adapting in new places multifunctional installation – a tour not only for the smallest, but also for the whole family.
-This is the story of a little girl named Gabėta and her magic hair, in which lays performances, creative excursions and interactive installations.
+KALTŪNAS (directed by Saulė Norkutė), October 27.
+The show for children “Kaltūnas” is a multidisciplinary installation that is reborn in a new place every times and adapts to the venue, it’s an excursion not only for the youngest ones, but for the whole family as well.
+This is the story of a little girl Gabėta and her magical hair whirlpools where one finds performances, creative tours, and interactive installations.

 The festival is financed by the Lithuanian Council for Culture and the Kaunas City Municipality.